Financial & Annual Report

 Annual Reports & Financial Statements (Company Accounts)

-The annual report and accounts are submitted to the Education and Skills Funding Agency (ESFA), normally in the following December/January, and filed with Companies House.
+The annual report and financial statements were submitted to the Education and Skills Funding Agency (ESFA) oon 31 January 2021, and filed with Companies House.

 The annual reports and financial statements for the previous two financial years (September - August) will always be available on this web page.
 The webpage will be updated once the accounts have been agreed at the AGM and submitted to the ESFA and Companies House (normally in January therefore):